Comparing the performance of practical two-qubit gates for individual $^{171}$Yb ions in yttrium orthovanadate: Two-qubit Gate scheme Comparison

 Also, for the distances considered here, the magnetic dipolar gate achieves shorter gate times than the other two schemes.
-However, attaining high fidelities remains challenging compared to the photon interference-based scheme at cooperativity of $C=1000$.\\
+However, attaining high fidelities remains challenging compared to the photon interference-based scheme at cooperativity of $C=1000$.

 The limiting parameter for cavity-based gate schemes is currently achievable cavity cooperativity.
 Therefore, in \cref{comparision3} we compare the performance of the cavity-based gate schemes in terms of required cooperativity.
 The photon interference-based scheme is more applicable than the photon scattering scheme with the currently reported cavity cooperativity for Yb to implement a two-qubit gate.
 To summarize the cooperativity dependence of the different gate schemes, \cref{comparision3} shows that the infidelity of the photon interference-based gate scales as $1/C$, while for the photon scattering scheme, the infidelity scales as $1/C^{2/3}$.
-For instance, with a cavity cooperativity of 100, the gate errors for the photon interference-based and photon scattering gate schemes are approximately $1\%$ and $4.6\%$ respectively.